Legal requirements for food and drink labelling

 - Weight or volume using metric units and indication of average weight or minimum weight.
 (More information is here)

-- Name and address of the manufacturer, seller or packer
+- Name or business name and address of the food business operator (Manufacturer, Retailer or Packer)

 The following may also have to be added, if appropriate: